claudiodornelles/calculator-app/README.md

    3. Scroll down to `Pipeline` section and change the `Definition` field to `Pipeline script from SCM`
    4. Select `Git` and add the following repository URL `https://github.com/claudiodornelles/calculator-app.git`
    5. Scroll down to `Script Path`, type `job1/Jenkinsfile` and then click `Save`
-8. Last step is to configure the publishing environment with JFrog Artifactory.
+8. Configure the publishing environment with JFrog Artifactory.
    1. Download JFrog Artifactory from the [official website](https://jfrog.com/download-jfrog-platform/) and follow the configuration tutorial from [here](https://www.jfrog.com/confluence/display/JFROG/Installing+Artifactory)
       1. If you have a Tomcat installed in your computer, make sure you do not have an environment variable called `CATALINA_HOME` configured.
 It might conflict with JFrog Artifactory installation, and it won't be able to run automatically.
    2. After installing Artifactory, run it in a terminal window with the following command `service artifactory <start|stop|check>`